Why NicoLeaks?

 Use with caution

-Nicotine is a strongly addictive stimulant and should not be consumed by minors, pregnant women or nursing mothers.
-Also, individuals with health conditions such as heart disease, high blood pressure, diabetes or epilepsy, should not use products which contain nicotine.
+Nicotine is a powerfully addictive stimulant and should not be consumed by minors, pregnant women or nursing mothers.
+Also, individuals with health conditions such as heart disease, high blood pressure, diabetes or epilepsy should not use nicotine products.

 How to measure strength?

 A common perception is that the nicotine content determines how strong a pouch is.
-This being that the more nicotine the stronger the pouch.
-This is true to a certain extent, but the strength of a pouch which is stated on the can includes more than that.
+This is that the more nicotine, the stronger the pouch.
+This is true to a certain extent, but the strength of a pouch stated on the can includes more than that.

-In fact, it is not the nicotine content per se, but the perceived strength of the pouch that is decisive.
+It is not the nicotine content per se but the perceived strength of the pouch that is decisive.
 The perceived strength can be affected by a variety of factors.
-One of them is of course the nicotine content, taste, pH value, the shape and size of the pouch bag.
-For example, a higher moisture content and a higher pH value normally means that more nicotine is absorbed when you use a pouch – and the pouch is perceived as stronger.
+One of them is the nicotine content, taste, pH value, shape and size of the pouch bag.
+For example, higher moisture content and a higher pH value mean more nicotine is absorbed when you use a pouch – and the pouch is perceived as stronger.

 Comparing nicotine products

-To compare with other oral nicotine products, the traditional Swedish snus, which contains tobacco, has normally a nicotine level around 0.8-2 percent and a pH value of around 8.5.
-However, from one variant and brand to another, the nicotine level and pH can differ a lot and there are exceptions with both higher and lower nicotine levels – as well as completely nicotine-free products.
+Compared with other oral nicotine products, the traditional Swedish snus, which contains tobacco, typically has a nicotine level of around 0.8-2 per cent and a pH of about 8.5.
+However, from one variant and brand to another, the nicotine level and pH can differ a lot, and there are exceptions with both higher and lower nicotine levels and completely nicotine-free products.

-For nicotine pouches there are certain recommended levels which is what the laboratory results published on NicoLeaks compares with.
-The maximum recommended level of nicotine is 20 mg per pouch while for pH the recommended value is 9.1.
-To read more about these recommended levels and standards for nicotine pouches please read more under Our testing.
+There are specific recommended levels for nicotine pouches, which is what the laboratory results published on NicoLeaks compare with.
+The maximum recommended nicotine level is 20 mg per pouch, while the recommended value is 9.1 for pH.
+The minimum recommended value is 5.6 for pH.
+To read more about these recommended nicotine pouches levels and standards, please read more under Our testing.